colinburns/simplysocial-december/README.md

 * When on the first screen if you click Videos or Photos and then change to grid view the masonry (used to display the grid layout) doesn't seem to shuffle the posts into the 3 columns they are all in the first column.
 * On the xsmall screen size (mobile phones) I have hidden the search bar.
 I could have changed this to just be a search icon where the input field slides out when clicked or it could have been search on a second row beneath the header and before the content.
+* Radio buttons on the settings page.
+These are pure CSS buttons but they behave like a set of radio buttons rather than toggle on or off.
+I didn't delve into the code to modify this for the work demo but they should be independently set like a checkbox to toggle on or off.
+* Lightbox (modal window) to display large images.
+The modal code that I used is limited to a set width for the modal.
+There is a plugin to allow individual modals to be different sizes.
+I haven't implemented the independently sized modal boxes purely based on time.